ROCm/TransferBench/docs/install/install.rst

 Installing TransferBench from the package manager
 =================================================

-To install TransferBench from the package manager, install ROCm first and then run:
+To install TransferBench from the package manager, first configure the ROCm repository.
+For instructions, see `ROCm installation <https://rocm.docs.amd.com/projects/install-on-linux/en/latest/>`_.
+Then run:

 .. code-block:: shell